chpc-tech-eval/scc/tutorial3/README.md

 ## Configuring and Running HPL with Intel OneAPI Toolkit and MKL

-You now have a functioning HPL benchmark and a compute cluster.
-However, using math libraries (BLAS, LAPACK, **ATLAS**) from a repository (`dnf`) **will not yield optimum performance**, because these repositories **contain generic code compiled to work on all x86 hardware**.

-Code compiled specifically for HPC hardware can use instruction sets like **AVX**, **AVX2** and **AVX512** (if available) to make better use of the CPU.
-A (much) higher HPL result is possible if you compile your math library (such as ATLAS, GOTOBLAS, OpenBLAS or Intel MKL) from source code on the hardware you intend to run the code on.

-The VMs that make up your cluster are not necessarily the same architecture, since they run on a variety of hardware in the ACE Lab.
-In order to compile high performance codes for your compute nodes, you need to perform the following steps on your compute nodes:

-1. Download a math library's source code and compile it.

-2. Recompile HPL using this new library implementation (edit `LAdir` in the `Makefile`).
-This has to be done for the target machines that you intend to run HPL on (think: NOT just the head node, since that just schedules the jobs to be run).

-3. Re-run HPL on your cluster.

 # LinPACK Theoretical Peak Performance

 It is useful to know what the theoretical FLOPS performance (RPeak) of your hardware is when trying to obtain the highest benchmark result (RMax).
 RPeak can be derived from the formula: